-For those seeking for a flavor of adventure travel, Nepal’s Great Himalaya Trail offers the opportunity for a once-in-a-lifetime experience.
-It’s already listed as the longest and highest natural hikes on earth, and likely the most phenomenal which aims to unbox the entire landscape of Nepal from east to west along with the penumbra of the world’s highest peaks, protruding through the mother earth and leaving for skies.
-Travelers can play hide and seek with nature, its vegetation and towering peaks covered with snowflakes.
+For those seeking a flavor of adventure travel, Nepal’s Great Himalaya Trail offers the opportunity for a once-in-a-lifetime experience.
+It’s already listed as the longest and highest natural hike on earth, and likely the most phenomenal which aims to unbox the entire landscape of Nepal from east to west along with the penumbra of the world’s highest peaks, protruding through the mother earth and leaving for skies.
+Travelers can play hide and seek with nature, its vegetation, and towering peaks covered with snowflakes.

 For Great Himalaya Trail, no technical climbing is required but obviously, physical fitness is recommended as there are numerous high passes above 5,000 meters.
 And most pivotally, the 150-day plus trip is considered as far more difficult than hiking up any single mountain for real.

 The Great Himalaya Trail entails 07 to 08 different sections commencing from Kanchenjunga on Nepal’s eastern border to Humla on the western with Tibet.
 It pursues from subtropical jungles to high altitude alpine ecosystems, through hamlets of Buddhists, Hindus, Sherpas, Tibetan refugees, Loomis, and Shamans, among many others.